gtuck/web1430-Course-Docs/assignments/ch-10-assignment.md

 In your main code, call these functions with `movieList` and `console.log()` the results.
 Keep logging outside the functions to preserve purity.

+## Example Outputs

-Example checkpoints (with the provided 10‑movie dataset)
+With the provided 10‑movie dataset:

 ```
 Titles: Batman, Batman Returns, Batman Forever, Batman & Robin, Batman Begins, The Dark Knight, The Dark Knight Rises, Batman v Superman: Dawn of Justice, The Lego Batman Movie, The Batman